atacker22dw/atacker22dw.github.io/research.md

 3.	**Ackerman, A.** Moral Machine Learning: Teaching a Course at the Intersection of Applied Statistics and Moral Philosophy (under review at Journal of Statistics and Data Science Education)[^1]
 4.	**Ackerman, A.**; Zhang, Z.; Hannig, J.; Prothero, J.; Marron J.S.
 Multi-faceted Brain Imaging Data Integration via Analysis of Subspaces (submitted to *Psychometrika*) [arXiv](https://arxiv.org/abs/2408.16791)

-[^1]: This paper was awarded a graduate student paper award at *Ethics Across the Curriculum Conference*.
+[^1]: This paper was awarded a graduate student paper award at the *Ethics Across the Curriculum Conference*.

 [Back to Homepage](index.md)